CASE STUDY

 Next Steps

-This project has taught me a lot in regards to working with a client and making sure that we are consistently on the same page.
+This project has taught me a lot about working with a client and making sure that we are consistently on the same page.
 In my role as a project manager, I found new ways to organize myself and my team.

 Plan A First mobile clinic is launching in February 2021.
 We talked with our clients about their plans: